MrPrinceV2/AI-Chatbot/README.md

-# Lucky AI - Q&A Bot (BETA)
+# Lucky AI - Interactive Q&A Bot (BETA)

-Lucky AI is an interactive Q&A bot powered by Python.
-It allows users to ask questions and provide answers, which are stored in a GitHub repository.
-This README.md provides an overview of the bot, its features, setup instructions, and available commands.
-If you are not **18+** then please do not download this has some questions/answers in the future may be 18+ depending on a what a user asks.
+Welcome to Lucky AI, your interactive Q&A bot powered by Python.
+Lucky AI allows users to ask questions and provide answers, with all interactions stored in a GitHub repository.
+This README.md provides an insightful overview of the bot, including its features, setup instructions, and available commands.
+However, please note that if you are under the age of 18, we advise against downloading this, as some questions and answers may be 18+ depending on user interactions.

 ## Table of Contents